union-fashion/developers/_apis/persons.md

 ---
 name: Persons
-description: This is the API for the Union Fashion persons system.
+description: This is the API for working with the people that use Union Fashion.
+Our goal is to engage with as many different people as possible helping educate about the API lifecycle, as well as Postman.
+We will be tracking as little information as possible, but will use a central for all our keeping track of all the people we engage with.
 image: http://union.fashion/images/api.png
 tags:
 - Users